 Although the company’s articles of association and company law will help to some extent, a fully considered and well drafted shareholders’ agreement can act as a safeguard and give shareholders more protection against these types of scenario.

-Some people with a shareholders’ agreement will never need to rely on it, however, there will be many more cases where shareholders wish they had taken the time to put a proper agreement in place.
+Some people with a shareholders’ agreement will never need to rely on it.
+However, there are many more cases where shareholders wish they had taken the time to put a proper agreement in place.

-If you are going into business with others and are looking for confidence about your future relationships with them, you should consider putting a shareholders’ agreement in place to protect both the business enterprise and your own investment in the company.
+If you are going into business with others and are looking for confidence about your future relationships with them, consider putting a shareholders’ agreement in place.
+It can protect both the business enterprise and your own investment in the company.

 Manage your company's shares the easy way